Tag

 I was going to make the joke that it’s easier to list the photo editing tasks that Photoshop can’t do than the ones it can—until I realized I legitimately could not come up with a list of things it can’t do.
 In short, Photoshop is the best full-featured image editor around.

 And that extends to AI features.
 Take the Remove Tool that got introduced recently.
 While Photoshop has always made it possible to remove unwanted objects, people, and artifacts from your images—and features like the Patch Tool and Spot Removal Tool have done their best to blend in with your image—the Remove Tool takes it to another level.
 Of all the apps I tested, this one was by far the best at removing something from an image and replacing it with generated content that blended in.
-There’s also a text-to-image generator called Generative Fill in the beta.
+There’s also a -to-image generator called Generative Fill in the beta.

 You can see both of these things in action in the screenshot above.
 The original image is in the center.
 I was able to replace Gunther with grass that matches the rest of the image—including the depth of field blur—just by painting over him once.
 I was also able to replace the background with a castle—again, matching the depth of field—just by selecting it and typing “medieval castle.”
 I even got three variations to choose from.